alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 2. DSTS Assignment 1 Jupyter Notebook.

-A summary of this assignment instructions and its deliverables is as follows:
+A summary of this assignment's instructions and its deliverables is as follows:

 ### Part A – Importing and Understanding Data
 **1 - Provide plots/graphs to support:**